Kimame04/sensus/README.md

 # sensus

-A machine learning project that concerns text objectivity.
+A machine learning project that concerns text sentiment and objectivity.
 It aims to, firstly, detect text objectivity, and then secondly, subjectify text and objectify them.

 Google Colab link: https://colab.research.google.com/drive/1A9peY0Neqh93G6lFx6q8hleSNww-4bL9?usp=sharing